18Prachi/shl-assessment-recommender/DEPLOYMENT.md

 1. Logs on the Streamlit Cloud dashboard
 2. Dependencies in requirements.txt
 3. Python version in runtime.txt
 4. Permissions for your repository on GitHub
+5. Git LFS configuration and file availability
+6. Model directory structure and paths in the code